ForomePlatform/anfisa/doc/user/decision_tree.rst

     * Variations, *not matching* the step criteria goes to subsequent steps.
     * For variations, *matching* step criteria user can choose one of the following actions:
         * Unconditionally include variations in the final selection
-        * Exclude variations from further consideration (thrown away)
+        * Exclude variations from further consideration (throw away)

-A result of application of any Decision Tree is a set that we will call "Final selection".
+A result of the application of any **Decision Tree** is a set that we will call "Final selection".

-At the final step of decision tree we can decide what to do with rest of variations: add in to the final selection or trow away.
+At the final step of decision tree we can decide what to do with rest of variations: add in to the final selection or throw away.

 In fact, the **Filter Refiner** is just a simple version of a decision tree, where at each step we exclude variations, not passing the filter,